-- Students will be given 1 weeks' notice (or more) regarding upcoming tests. - Tests will be posted on the hallway Middle School white board. - Teachers will continue to coordinate testing activities to ensure no class is overloaded on any particular day. - This schedule does not infer that every class/subject will have a test once a week.
+- Students will be given 1 weeks' notice (or more) regarding upcoming tests. - Teachers will continue to coordinate testing activities to ensure no class is overloaded on any particular day. - This schedule does not infer that every class/subject will have a test once a week.
 On the contrary, it simply indicates what day of the week each subject/teacher will schedule tests on. - If it becomes necessary, it is possible for a teacher to test on a different day of the week, but that decision would be made after coordinating with the other Middle School teachers, and generally would be an exception to the established schedule. - The goal (although it is not a rule) is for no class to have more than 2 tests on any given day. - Tests in Latin 7 and 8 and Algebra I are scheduled at the instructor's discretion. - Students should be aware of upcoming tests in all subjects and note their agenda accordingly so they can allot sufficient time study time to prepare for tests.